base/base/docs/specs/fjord/exec-engine.md

 of the bytes in the compressed data are non-zero.

 The `L1GasUsed` property will be deprecated due to it not accurately calculating the L1 gas used by a transaction.
 Users can continue to use the `L1Fee` field to retrieve the L1 fee for a given transaction.
+This field will be removed in a future network upgrade.